 The dominant feature of the Olive Pink Gardens is Annie Meyers Hill.
 It’s called Tharrarletneme by the local Arrernte people.
 It’s a 30 minute walk up a track that is a little steep and uneven in places.

 As you wind your way up to the top you can follow the numbered plant trail.
 For each number there is information in the guidebook about the plant.
 There are around 17 plants to spot.
 They include everything from the great sounding Dead Finish shrub, to a native fig at the top of the hill that seems to be growing out of a rock.

 The views from the top are wonderful.
 The main path forks off in two directions.
 There are views across Alice Springs, over the gardens and along the Todd River.

 ALICE SPRINGS DESERT PARK ENTRY

-Avoid the queue and grab your tickets to Alice Srings Desert Park.
+Avoid the queue and grab your tickets online to Alice Springs Desert Park.
 Explore the plants, animals, and people of the desert during a self-guided visit.
-Learn about the arid regions of central Australia from interpretative displays, find out who resides in a waterhole and which critters come out at night.
-See native wildlife of the central Australian desert in natural enclosures.
+Learn about the arid regions of central Australia from interpretative displays, find out what resides in a waterhole and which critters come out at night.
+See native Australian desert wildlife in natural enclosures.

 Black footed rock wallabies

 We went to the gardens late in the day hoping to see some black footed rock wallabies.
 When you see the rocky slopes of Annie Meyers Hill you’ll think yep, perfect rock wallaby habitat.